Information-Theoretic Storage Cost in Sentence Comprehension: Experiments and Results

 \subsubsection{Results}

 \Cref{fig:dll} illustrates the predictive contributions of each storage measure.
-Individually, information storage (\Info) significantly improved model fit in four out of five datasets, while DLT storage (\DLT) is significant in all the OneStop measures.
+Individually, information storage (\Info) significantly improved model fit in all five datasets, while DLT storage (\DLT) is significant in Natural Stories A-Maze and OneStop GPD.
 The above-and-beyond analysis (\DLTInfo and \InfoDLT conditions) further reveals that the two measures capture largely independent aspects of reading-time variance.
-In most cases, adding information storage to a model already containing DLT storage yielded significant improvements, and vice versa.
+Adding information storage to a model that already contains DLT storage always yields significant improvements, whereas adding DLT storage to a model that includes information storage results in significant improvements in three out of five tests.
 Crucially, the magnitude of improvement for one measure remains largely stable regardless of whether the other is included in the model (compare \Info vs.\ \DLTInfo, and \DLT vs.\ \InfoDLT).
 This consistent pattern suggests that while our information-theoretic measure significantly predicts reading times, it and the grammar-based DLT are complementary, each accounting for distinct sources of reading-time variance.
-This is not necessarily surprising, given that LLM predictions are driven by far more than just structural information \citep{mcgee2024evidence, hu2026can}.
+This is not necessarily surprising, given that LLM predictions are driven by far more than just structural information~\citep{hu2026can,mcgee-etal-2026}, and conversely, humans may rely more on structured information than LLMs~\citep{kajikawa-isono-ur}.

-This difference can arguably be seen in the OneStop data, which shows a dissociation across processing stages, where FPD, GPD, and TFD can be considered to capture early, middle, and late stage processing, respectively.
-DLT storage is significant for all measures, with strongest \dll for GPD.
-Information-based storage shows a clear \emph{increasing} trend, with highest \dll for TFD.
-Because the difference between GPD and TFD consists in whether they include regressive fixations, this suggests that information-based measures may do a better job of predicting regression than purely structural-based measures.
-This is in line with recent work using \pmi to investigate the distribution of regressions in naturalistic data \citep{wilcox2024regressions}.